 Table of contents

-May 29, 2024 • Reading time: 6 Min
+May 29, 2024 • Reading time: 7 Min

 Double materiality: all you need to know

 What is double materiality in corporate reporting all about?
 In our article, we not only explain the concept of dual materiality, but also look at how it helps companies to optimize their reporting and paint a more complete picture of their environmental and social impact.
 Dual materiality is a key concept in sustainability reporting.
 It helps companies to integrate not only economic, but also social and environmental aspects into their reports.
 By considering this dual dimension, companies can convey a comprehensive picture of their social and environmental footprint.
 This holistic approach enables companies to report transparently on their activities while demonstrating their commitment to sustainability.
 Learn how considering both external and internal materiality helps companies paint a complete picture of their environmental and social impact, why dual materiality enhances transparency and trust, and how it contributes to long-term sustainability and business success.
+All you need is this article: you get to know all about double materiality at one glance.

 Summary: What you should know